StuntsPT/Structure_threader/docs/usage.md

 Ind3
 ```

+#### Note that this **will not re-order** the columns in your plot - this will simply **change the individual labels**!
+In order to avoid problems, **triple check** that the `indfile` order is the same as in your original input file.

 If you provide the second column with the population name, the x-axis labels of the resulting plots will only display the population names.
 However, the .html plots will also display the name of the individual sample names when hovering the mouse over their respective bars.
-An example of a two column "indfile":
+An example of a two column `indfile`:

 ```
 Ind1    PopA